2023-2024 Parent Handbook

 Special Education Teachers

-Our school has the services of full time Special Education teachers who work with students who have identified learning challenges.
+Our school has the services of full time Special Education teachers who work with students who are eligible for special education services as a child with a disability.
 A child’s participation in this program is based on extensive evaluation and must be approved by the school’s local screening committee and the eligibility committee.
 A variety of levels of services is available.

 Our school is served by a school psychologist who is based at the Central office and works with several schools.
 The psychologist is available for consultation, conferences, and testing (as approved by the Local Screening Committee).

 Our school is served by a social worker who is based at the Central office and works with several schools.
 The social worker interviews parents of students who are being considered for special programs and investigates situations which necessitate a home visit, such as excessive absences.